pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

 tags: [tools, workflow]
 categories: []
 ---
 Maintainers of [Custom Upstreams](/docs/custom-upstream) bear the responsibility of pulling in core updates from Pantheon.
-Regardless of what type of update you're preparing for release, you'll want to test things out before you distribute them out to your sites.
+Regardless of update type, always test changes before you distribute them to your sites.
 We recommend the following workflow to maintain Custom Upstreams on Pantheon.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
-<p markdown="1">Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress), [Drupal 7](https://github.com/pantheon-systems/drops-7), and [Drupal 8](https://github.com/pantheon-systems/drops-8)) may cause incompatibilities with the platform (e.g. clear cache button, launch checks, cron, etc.).</p>
+<p markdown="1">Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress){.external}, [Drupal 7](https://github.com/pantheon-systems/drops-7){.external}, and [Drupal 8](https://github.com/pantheon-systems/drops-8){.external}) may cause incompatibilities with the platform (e.g. clear cache button, launch checks, cron, etc.).</p>
 </div>

 ## Before You Begin
 Follow the procedure to [create a custom upstream](/docs/create-custom-upstream) so that you have:

-- A repository for your Custom Upstream hosted with your preferred provider (GitLab, BitBucket)
+- A repository for your Custom Upstream hosted with your preferred provider (GitLab, BitBucket, etc)
-- A local clone of that repository that tracks Pantheon's upstream as a remote
+- A local clone of that repository, which tracks Pantheon's upstream as a remote
 - Pantheon's core code merged into your Custom Upstream repository
 - Your Custom Upstream repository connected to Pantheon